Get the latest from TODAY

 “I was pretty paralyzed with shock,” she said.

 Because Zepeda was young and hoped to have children doctors first moved her ovaries to preserve her fertility.
 Then she had a short round of radiation to shrink the tumors before doctors removed her organs and lymph nodes.
-She's almost finished with her six months of chemotherapy (which she celebrated by dressing in formalwear with her husband).
+She's finished chemotherapy about 10 months ago, and celebrated by dressing in formal wear with her husband.

-“It is like the worst hangover of your life, but it is for six months,” she said, laughing.
-“I am tolerating it relatively well because I am younger and was pretty healthy beforehand.”
+“It is like the worst hangover of your life, but it is for six months,” she said about undergoing chemotheraphy.

 While there’s a 50 percent chance the cancer will return within the next five years, Zepeda remains optimistic, although she's still embarrassed by how long it took her to go to the doctor.